CirroBuild/FrostiDocs/blog/2020-07-01-we-put-a-sql-database-on-the-internet.md

 tags: [hackernews, postmorterm]
 ---

-What happens when you put a SQL database on the internet?
-It's probably not what you'd expect.

-But we did it.
-And then we posted it to Hacker News.
+If you listen to, well, pretty much anyone rational, they will tell you in no uncertain terms that the last thing you ever want to do is put your SQL Database on the public internet.
+Even if you're crazy enough to do that, you certainly should never post the address to it on a place like Hacker News.
+We did it anyway, and this post describes why we did it, what we learned and what people tried to do with it.

 <!-- truncate -->

-If you listen to, well, pretty much anyone rational, they will tell you in no uncertain terms that the last thing you ever want to do is put your SQL Database on the internet.
-And even if you're crazy enough to do that, you certainly would never go post the address to it on a place like Hacker News.
-Not unless you were a masochist anyway.

-We did it though, and we're not even a little bit sorry about it.

 ## The idea